JanieCoulombeStat/janiecoulombestat.github.io/_publications/paper-title-number-3.md

 citation: '<b>Janie Coulombe</b> , Erica EM Moodie, and Robert W Platt.
 (2020). &quot;Weighted regression analysis to correct for informative monitoring times and confounders in longitudinal studies.&quot; <i>Biometrics</i>.
 Forthcoming.'
 ---

-Link to the R code to reproduce simulation studies, or to compute the estimators: <a href="janiecoulombestat.github.io/" Weighted-Regression.R> </a>
+Link to the R code to reproduce simulation studies, or to compute the estimators: <a href="https://github.com/JanieCoulombeStat/CodeR_Weighted-Regression"> Weighted-Regression.R </a>